When you receive ACD Family Support Services you can expect the following professional practice and approach from our employees.

-ACD staff maintains a good understanding of disability, children, and family rights.
+ACD staff maintain a good understanding of disability, children, and family rights.

 ACD is culturally sensitive and respects diversity.

-Information in support of Disability and Children’s rights can be found on the Finding Your Way website at:
+Information in support of Disability and Children’s rights can be found on the Finding Your Way website.

 We respect that families and people with disability share their stories and confide in ACD employees.
 ACD staff at all times treat information received with sensitivity, professionalism and confidentiality.